Spuds/Elk-Social-Links/README.md

 ###Features
 * Ability to select which links are shown in the post
-* Ability to turn off the mod
+* Ability to turn off the addon

 ###Installation
 Simply install the package to install this addon on ElkArte.